List of The Following characters: Debra Parker

 Portrayed by Annie Parisse.
 She is an FBI specialist on cult behavior and head of the Bureau's Alternative Religion Unit.
 Her expertise leads to her being called in to head the investigation of Carroll and his cult.
 She grew up in a cult, fleeing, without the approval of her parents, when she was sexually abused by the cult's leader.
 Parker dies in the season finale after being buried alive by a couple of Carroll's cult members, who are subsequently killed by Hardy.

 Paul Torres

-Portrayed by Adan Canto.
-He first appears as "Billy Thomas".
-Torres, as Billy Thomas, lives next door to Sarah Fuller with Jacob Wells, Emma's lover.
-Their homosexual relationship is initially a cover to fool Sarah, but Paul develops genuine feelings for Jacob.
-He has to share Jacob with Emma and is unhappy with the relationship, often referred to as a "third wheel".
-After being severely injured, Paul asks Jacob to kill him when it appears that they might be arrested; Jacob obliges.
+Portrayed by Adan Canto, Paul Torres is one of Carroll's followers who assists in kidnapping Joey Matthews with Emma Hill and Jacob Matthews.
+Hailing from El Paso, Texas, Paul is a cyber security expert and a vicious serial killer who as an extreme dislike for kids.
+He is responsible for creating many of the fake id's and credentials the group uses.
+Paul becomes of Joe's trusted followers and is selected to take part is a covert plan to both kill Joe's last surviving victim Sarah Fuller and to later kidnap Carroll's son Joey.
+To achieve their goal, it is decided that Paul and Jaco pose as a gay couple living next door to her so that they can earn her trust.
+When the time comes, Paul and Jacob kidnap and deliver Sarah to Joe and later meet with Emma.